top of page

 More pushing through.

-Sometimes that helps in the short term.
+And sometimes that helps in the moment.

 The Confident Musician Method™ exists to close that gap.